-It’s important to put this on damp skin so the gel has something to hold on to and is activated.
+It’s important to put this on damp skin, so it has something to hold on to and is activated.

-Start by using a tiny amount, a few times a week as it can be drying and even burn your skin (happened to me) if you don’t use it correctly.
+Depending on what your using and what your skin can handle, start by using a tiny amount a few times a week as it can be drying and even burn your skin.

 Shop this Post